SNBL Software & Docs

 '''I am a very silly function'''

-• The decorated function can get any number of arguments, but they must be either:
+The decorated function can get any number of positional arguments (no keywords), but they must be either:

 More complicated data structures (i.e. dicts, lists, other objects) will not work: